decentralized-identity/sidetree/docs/protocol.md

 ## FAQs
+* Why are we not checking signatures at observation time for all updates, recoveries, and deactivates?

+  Because it would mean we have to resolve all DIDs at observation time which is costly since signature checks are computationally expensive.
+So we defer such compute until resolution time.

-* Why introduce the concept of an _core index file_?
-Why not just anchor the _chunk file hash_ directly on blockchain?
+* Why have the concept of _index files_?

-  It would be ideal to be able to fetch metadata about the batched operations efficiently, without needing to download the entire chunk file.
+  It would be ideal to be able to fetch metadata about the batched operations efficiently, without needing to download the entire batched operation.
   This design is needed for the implementation of "light nodes", it also opens up possibilities of other applications of the Sidetree specification.

 * Why assign a _transaction number_ to invalid transactions?